 Fats are also important for endurance activities lasting more than a few minutes.
 After a short burst of energy during which carbohydrate stores will be used up, the body turns to its fat stores to keep its energy levels going.
 Any increase in fat in your dog’s diet should be made gradually to allow his digestive system to adjust.

 Before feeding your dog a high-fat diet, be honest with yourself about his or her activity levels.
-Feeding your dog high fat dog food when he doesn’t truly require it will just leave you with a very overweight dog.
+Feeding your dog high-fat dog food when he doesn’t truly require it will just leave you with a very overweight dog.
 If you can get the dosage right, fatty acids such as omega-3 and omega-6 will provide added benefits for your dog such as improved cardiovascular health and strong joints.

 Unlike normal dogs who may do moderate exercise, high-performance dogs experience greater benefits from grains or even better, complex carbohydrates (sweet potatoes, for example).
-High-performance dog foods often contain finely ground grains including barley and corn meal.
+High-performance dog foods often contain finely ground grains including barley and cornmeal.
 Your dog’s digestive system can quickly and efficiently absorb and use these for quick bursts of energy.
 This fast energy form is especially useful for dogs who compete in sports or activities such as sprinting that require short bursts of energy.

 Vitamin A and vitamin D are fat-soluble and can lead to toxicity of the liver in high quantities.
-It is wise to seek expert advice on dosage which will be determined by your dog’s level of activity, type of activity, breed and size.
+It is wise to seek expert advice on the dosage which will be determined by your dog’s level of activity, type of activity, breed, and size.
 Vitamin A helps to maintain tendons, muscles and healthy skin and fur.
 Dogs with vitamin A deficiency may appear weak, whilst displaying a dull skin and coat.
 Don’t ignore the signs – your dog may be lacking this essential vitamin!
 Unlike dogs, humans cannot produce vitamin D in their skin, so they rely on an adequate supply from their diet.
-This vitamin helps to repair and maintain healthy bones, muscles and nerves — essential for an athletic dog!
+This vitamin helps to repair and maintain healthy bones, muscles, and nerves — essential for an athletic dog!

-B-complex vitamins (present in chicken, fish and seeds) work alongside vitamins A to K to ensure that a dog’s body functions like a well-oiled machine.
+B-complex vitamins (present in chicken, fish, and seeds) work alongside vitamins A to K to ensure that a dog’s body functions like a well-oiled machine.
 B vitamins are the basic building blocks needed to ensure that basic bodily functions can be carried out.
 The efficiency of the tiny metabolic processes going on inside your dog will have a huge impact on how it performs on the outside, so whether your dog is raw-fed, or kibble fed — don’t skip B-vitamins!
 Always consult an expert if you are unsure whether your dog is getting enough.

 Minerals are often overlooked by dog owners as they are the smaller nitty, gritty components of an athletic dog’s diet.
 Nevertheless, if you wish to own a happy, healthy high-performance dog who can function at optimum proficiency, then minerals are a must!
 Sodium chloride, potassium, magnesium — these are all minerals!